 In the opinion of the directors, the state of affairs of the company is satisfactory and there is no material change since the balance sheet date.
-The directors are concious that the company made a small profit in the year and that there is a cumulative deficit of €76,320 at year end.
+The company made a surplus of €36,590 this year and the cumulative deficit of €76,320 existing last year is now reduced to €39,730 at31 December 2018.
 Further details are set out in note 2.2 to the accounts.
-However, they are confident that the company will operate at an overall surlus in future years to allow it to eliminate the deficit over the coming year..
+The directors are confident that the company will operate at an overall profit in future years to allow it to eliminate the deficit over the coming year.